TOP

 In Namibe Province, between the cities of Namibe and Tombwa, on the right bank of the Curoca River, is one of the most emblematic icons of Angolan nature, the arc lagoon.

-Just about 20 km from the sea coast, it stretches over a strip of more than 10 km, on the edge of the Curoca estuary, in an area where the gorge is rocky and formed by sandstones with a 60-80m difference in level.
-It includes 3 lagoons, the middle one of which is the most famous, due to the existence of Arches created naturally in sandstones and which gave the name to the paradisiacal place.
-Considered by many as an aggressive but impressive landscape, it constitutes an immense habitat for animal species, perhaps endemic, and a flora rich in varieties.
+Just about 20 km from the coastline, it stretches over a strip of more than 10 km, on the edge of the Curoca estuary, in an area where the gorge is rocky and formed by sandstones with a 60-80m difference in level.
+It includes 3 lagoons, the middle one of which is the most famous, due to the existence of Arches created naturally in sandstones, and which gave the name to the paradisiacal place.

 The Lagoon is fed by the Curoca River, which sometimes does not have enough flow to fill the lagoon.
 The lagoon was without water for 7 years due to the constant droughts that plagued the country, having only received water in 2018.